pgblame

 CREATE ROLE pgblame_reader WITH LOGIN PASSWORD '<choose-something-strong>';

-GRANT pg_read_all_stats TO pgblame_reader;
+GRANT pg_monitor TO pgblame_reader;

 -- Allow it to connect